kaarthis/Projects/prd/security/custom-credential-provider.md

 **Potential paths**

-In creating an API, the hope was to be able to introduce some way that would allow users to be able to configure their custom credential provider at a *node pool* level, but be able to have those changes propagate to the *entire cluster* if they so choose to.
+In creating an API, the hope was to be able to introduce some way that would allow users to be able to configure their custom credential provider at a *node pool* level and have a simpler UX available to them for cluster wide configuration.

 | Option | Details |
 | ----   |  ----   |